EmberTheFlareon/ttt2-role-alch/README.md

 CURRENT PROGRESS:
 There is now a HUD element!
-It displays the timer left on making a potion.
+It displays the time left on making a potion as well as how many potions are left to make

 This role currently has 4 different potions.
 Every 25 seconds, a random one is chosen and given to the player.
 This occurs 5 times during the round.